nf-core/website/markdown/teams/informatics-infrastructure.md

 - **[sanger-tol/blobtoolkit](https://pipelines.tol.sanger.ac.uk/blobtoolkit)** is used to identify and analyse non-target DNA for eukaryotic genomes.
 - **[sanger-tol/genomenote](https://pipelines.tol.sanger.ac.uk/genomenote)** creates HiC contact maps and collates (1) assembly information, statistics and chromosome details, (2) PacBio consensus quality and k-mer completeness, and (3) HiC mapping statistics.

 Learn more about our pipelines on their dedicated pages.
 These pipelines are created using [Nextflow DSL2](https://www.nextflow.io) and [nf-core](https://nf-co.re) template.
 They are designed for portability and biodiversity.

+A portal is being developed to automate the production of genome note publications.
+It will execute the Nextflow pipeline and populate an associated database with generated statistics and images.
+The platform is being designed to create genome note style publications for both internal Tree of Life assemblies as well as external genome assemblies.

 If you have an idea for a new feature – [send us your request](https://github.com/sanger-tol/pipelines-website/issues/new?assignees=priyanka-surana&labels=pipeline%2Cenhancement&projects=&template=genome_after_party_feature_request.yaml&title=%5BFeature%5D%3A+).

 ## Members {#members}